co2-git/web-rockets-cookie/README.md

 web-rockets-cookie
 ===

-Use HTTP(s) cookies to identify users using socket.io.
+Use HTTP(s) cookies to identify your socket.io clients.

 # Install